R. J. Helton: 2002–2003: American Idol tours and related projects

-Helton returned to American Idol shortly after his fifth-place finish on the series to perform a group medley during the season one finale.
-Through October and November 2002, he joined his fellow finalists from that season of the series as a performer on the American Idols Live!
+Helton returned to American Idol shortly after their fifth-place finish on the series to perform a group medley during the season one finale and to participate in the two-hour American Idol in Las Vegas TV special.
+Through October and November 2002, they joined their fellow finalists from that season of the series as a performer on the American Idols Live!
 Tour.
-During that tour, he reprised his performance of the Stevie Wonder song "Lately", which he had performed on American Idol during the Wild Card round.
-Helton also recorded "Lately" for the compilation album, American Idol: Greatest Moments, which charted at #4 on the Billboard 200.
+During that tour, they reprised their performance of the Stevie Wonder song "Lately", which they'd performed on American Idol during the wild-card round.
+Helton also recorded "Lately" for the compilation album, American Idol: Greatest Moments, which charted at number four on the Billboard 200.
 USA Today considered Helton's track to be one of the album's highlights, describing it as "a sweetly affecting cover".

 Shortly before the 2002 American Idol tour, The St. Petersburg Times reported that Helton was "talking to record labels" and pursuing a career in Christian music.
 On November 28, 2002, Helton performed during the lighting of Macy's Great Tree at the Rich's department store in Atlanta's Lenox Square.
-Also performing at the event were Charlotte Church, Usher, Jaci Velasquez, Francine Reed, the Georgia Mass Choir, and B5.
 By the end of 2002, Helton had established a deal to appear alongside other American Idol finalists in commercials for Old Navy.
 Throughout the Spring of 2003, Helton participated in Coca-Cola's Behind the Scenes With American Idol promotional tour, in which he and a selection of other finalists from the first two seasons of the series performed across the country in shopping malls owned by the Simon Property Group.
 In May of that year, The Atlanta Journal-Constitution reported that Helton had been cast "in a local independent film" titled Mrs. Johnson.
 That June, Helton performed at the Southeast Emmy Awards and in a benefit concert for community service organizations in Forsyth, Georgia.
 Towards the end of 2003, Helton participated in The Hollywood Reporter/Billboard Film & TV Music Conference.